samtuleen/X-Ray-Image-Classification/README.md

 The data was sourced from [kaggle.com](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) and consists of 5,756 X-ray images divided into three initial sets ('train', 'test', 'val').
 Each folder contains sub-folders ('NORMAL' and 'PNEUMONIA') with the labeled images.

 ### Exploring the Data
 Upon initially exploring the data, I noticed it contained a number of unusable files such as checkpoints and '.DS_store'.
 I made the decision to remove them before uploading because my functions repeatedly accessed them instead of the image files which would cause my code to break.
 I then loaded the data and explored the number of images per set and ensured that all of the files are readable.

-I checked
+### Data Visualization
+Because the X-Rays are labeled into groups it is necessary to verify their balance and as seen in the following visualization it clearly is.